 Writers enter the contest using the official online entry form, paying the entry fee, and agreeing to the following terms.
 Writers must also sign a licensing agreement.

-- Writers will receive a foundational verse via email based on the theme at 168film.com.
+- Writers will receive a foundational verse based on the theme published on 168film.com.
+The verse will be emailed to the writer, and will be published on 168film.com the day of verse assignment.
 Writers get exactly 168 hours for a script of no more than 12 pages.
 There is no minimum length.

 - Development Executives (DE’s) facilitate the Write of Passage Screenwriting Contest Regional Competitions, including the first round judging.
 DE duties include reading submissions, giving feedback, judging and reporting results.